 Error code Description UNKNOWN_ERROR Error with unknown origin.
 BAD_PARAM The request can be read, however, some method parameters are invalid.
 This response type contains additional attributes param and 'value' to indicate which parameters are invalid.
 CONFLICT Conflict.
 EXTRACTION_ERR OError upon a face feature vector extraction.
 LICENSE_ERROR The system configuration does not match license.
-MALFORMED_REQU ESTife request is malformed and cannot be read.
+MALFORMED_REQU ESTile request is malformed and cannot be read.
 OVER_CAPACITY The findface-extraction-api queue length has been exceeded.
-SOURCE_NOT_FOU NT he face in the from parameter does not exist.
-SOURCE_GALLERY STORAGE_ERROR The biometric database not available.
+NTThe face in the from parameter does not exist.
+SOURCE_GALLERY TOTE_END in the from parameter does not exist.
+STORAGE_ERROR The biometric database not available.
 CACHE_ERROR Memcached not available.
 NOT_FOUND Matching faces not found.
 NOT_IMPLEMENTE DThis functionality not implemented.
-GALLERY_NOT_FO UMatching galleries not found.
+GALLERY_NOT_FO UMD atching galleries not found.

-class sfapi_client.SFApiMalformedResponseError
+class sfapi\client.SFApiMalformedResponseError